votca/votca/share/doc/qmpackages.rst

 QM Packages
 ###########

-Currently two quantum mechanics packages are supported to compute the molecular orbitals:
+Currently two quantum mechanics packages are supported to compute molecular orbitals:
-**XTP** and `ORCA <https://orcaforum.kofo.mpg.de/app.php/portal>`_. **XTP** refers to the built-in DFT engine shipped with VOTCA-XTP package.
+**XTP** and `ORCA <https://orcaforum.kofo.mpg.de/app.php/portal>`_. **XTP** refers to the built-in DFT engine shipped with the VOTCA-XTP package.

-The following table, define the defaults use with the *QM Packages*,
+The following table defines the defaults used with the *QM Packages*,

 .. include:: qmpackage_defaults.rst